aditya123473892/wagtail/Creating-a-new-Wagtail-release.md

 ## Package build

-Create a fresh clone of the Wagtail repo, and check out the appropriate 'stable' branch.
+Create a fresh clone of the Wagtail repository, and check out the appropriate 'stable' branch.
 By creating a fresh clone, we minimise the risk of having random development files floating around the codebase that screw up the package.

+Note: if you are preparing multiple version releases, please use different checkout directories for each version to avoid any file cross-contamination.

 ```bash
 git clone https://github.com/wagtail/wagtail.git